Qumulo/docs/administrator-guide/qumulo-core/shift-to-s3.md

    | Timestamps (`mtime`, `ctime`, `atime`, `btime`) | Not copied                                                                                    |
    | UNIX device file                                | Not copied                                                                                    |

 1. Checks whether a file is already replicated.
-If the object exists in the remote S3 bucket, and neither the file nor the object are modified since the last successful replication, its data is not retransferred to S3.
+If the object exists in the remote S3 bucket, and neither the file nor the object are modified since the last successful replication, its data isn't retransferred to S3.

    {% include note.html content="Shift never deletes files in the remote S3 folder, even if the files are removed from the local directory since the last replication." %}